-- Customizing the PayPal checkout pages
+- Customize the PayPal checkout pages

-- Tailoring the checkout experience
+- Tailor the checkout experience

-- Calculating sales tax automatically
+- Calculate sales tax automatically

-- Calculating shipping charges automatically
+- Calculate shipping charges automatically

-- Configuring language encoding
+- Configure language encoding

 Note: For information about administrative tasks that you can perform from your PayPal account, such as adding users, setting up custom page styles, and managing multiple currency balances, see the Merchant setup and administration guide.

-Customizing the PayPal checkout pages
+Customize the PayPal checkout pages

-You can customize the PayPal checkout pages presented to buyers to match the style of your website.
+You can customize the PayPal checkout pages your buyers see to match the style of your website.
 Custom payment pages work with all PayPal Payments Standard buttons.
 You can add up to three custom page styles and edit them in your PayPal account profile.
 Since you assign a name to each page style you create in your account profile, you can subsequently use HTML variables to pass your preferred custom page style name and change the custom checkout page for individual transactions.

-Overriding customized checkout pages on individual payment buttons
+Override customized checkout pages on individual payment buttons

 Your primary page style, specified in your account profile, is applied to all of your checkout pages unless you specify otherwise.
 You can override this behavior by specifying custom page style variables in the HTML code of your payment buttons.